Lisarow railway station

 Lisarow railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the northern Central Coast suburb of Lisarow opening on 31 August 1892 as Jenkins Siding.
 On 1 February 1902 it was renamed Wyoming and again on 2 April 1902 as Lisarow.

 The station was upgraded in November 2021, with lifts added.

 Platforms and services

 Lisarow has two side platforms.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
-Peak-hour services travel from Central to Wyong via the North Shore line.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney Central, Wyong and Newcastle.